University of Wisconsin–La Crosse: 21st century

-The percentage of the university's budget that is state funded has declined over the past few years.
+The percentage of the university's budget that is state-funded has declined.
 In 1996, students paid 35% of the cost of their education at UWL and the state the remaining 65%.
 By 2005, the student share had grown to 51% as the state's shrunk to 49%.
 The university has felt the strain caused by decreased public funding.
 The university's centennial campaign and "growth and access" agenda are both aimed at providing the necessary financial resources to deal with the decreased state funding.

-The university's plans for the future revolve around increasing access to UWL for talented students of all backgrounds and expanding student research and academic opportunities.
-Both the centennial campaign and "growth and access" agenda are major tools meant to lead the university to these goals.

-Construction for a new academic building, Centennial Hall, began Spring 2009 and the building opened for the Fall 2011 academic year.
-Built at a cost of $44 million, it houses 44 classrooms, two auditoriums, the Academic Advising Center, Counseling and Testing Center, Multicultural Student Services, Office of International Education, and Student Support Services.
+Construction for a new academic building, Centennial Hall, began in spring 2009 and the building opened for the fall 2011 academic year.
+Built for $44 million, it houses 44 classrooms, two auditoriums, the Academic Advising Center, Counseling and Testing Center, Multicultural Student Services, Office of International Education, and Student Support Services.

-Students in the spring of 2012 overwhelming voted in favor of a new student center to replace the Cartwright Student Center.
-Construction for the new student center occurred during the 2014–2015 and 2015–2016 academic years, and the Student Union opened in January 2017.
-The new student center edifice was designed to emulate Grandad Bluff, a defining feature of La Crosse.
-It houses 7 distinct eateries, a game room, movie theater, live performance space, The Cove (a central hub for university organizations), the Pride Center, Veterans' Lounge, campus food pantry, a wide array of relaxation and study saccommodate ces, and meeting rooms that can accommodate conferences and other events.
+In 2018, the Prairie Springs Science Center opened at a cost of $82 million as an expansion of the nearby Cowley Center.
+Named after a $2 million gift from the Paul Fleckenstein Trust, the 187,000-square foot building expanded the university's science program facilities and research capacity.
+The project represents phase one of a larger expansion plan.

+In late 2023, the University of Wisconsin System's board of regents unanimously voted to fire Joe Gow as chancellor and replace him with interim Chancellor Betsy Morgan.
+The termination came as a response to Gow being exposed for posting pornographic videos of him and his wife on public pornography hosting sites.
+Gow stated that his termination was a violation of his free speech rights and that he regretted not revealing his secret life sooner.
+Gow, who had announced in August 2023 that he would step down at the end of the academic year, had been previously reprimanded in 2018 for inviting porn actress Nina Hartley to speak on campus about free speech, which he said was a way of promoting academic freedom.

+In March 2024, the university announced James Beeby as the next university chancellor.